mobilemind/OpenInlets/README.md

 [![Codacy Badge][Codacy-image]][Codacy-dash]

+__IsItAws__: Check the current page hostname to determine if runs on AWS.

 __OpenIn1Password__: Open the current web page with the Webview in 1Password 4.1.x.
 Handy for login/form completion, or to quickly add a new entry with login credentials.